hhaji/Deep-Learning/README.md

 * Slide: [Convolutional Networks](https://www.deeplearningbook.org/slides/09_conv.pdf)  by Ian Goodfellow  <br>
 A presentation summarizing Chapter 9, based directly on the textbook itself. <br>
 * Blog: [Understanding Convolutions](http://colah.github.io/posts/2014-07-Understanding-Convolutions/) by Christopher Olah <br>
+* Blog: [A Comprehensive Guide to Convolutional Neural Networks — the ELI5 Way](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53) by Sumit Saha <br>
 * [Video](https://www.youtube.com/watch?v=Xogn6veSyxA) of lecture / discussion: This video covers a presentation by Ian Goodfellow and group discussion on the end of Chapter 8 and entirety of Chapter 9 at a reading group in San Francisco organized by Taro-Shigenori Chiba. <br>
 ```
 Extra Resources: